raymanrt/graphdbs4jug/README.md

-# Graph Database and OrientDB
-## a (short) introduction
+# Graph Database and OrientDB - a (short) introduction

-This presentation is a brief insight on the Graph Database world as I observed in recent years.
+This [presentation](http://raymanrt.github.io/graphdbs4jug) is a brief insight on the Graph Database world as I observed in recent years.

 A simplicistic introduction to NOSQL Databases was required, then I tried to explain the [Tinkerpop](http://tinkerpop.incubator.apache.org/) ecosystem.
 Also if Tinkerpop 2.6 is described I think it's a good way to introduct anyone to the main concepts.
 In the future more slides may be added, dedicated to Tinkerpop 3.
 Then I choose [OrientDB](http://orientdb.com/) as example, since it's the Graph Database I used most in the past years.
 It's quite good and should be considered, also if it's not the most sponsored.